oopsmonk/documentation/node-software/0.1/iri/how-to-guides/install-iri.md

 ### Prerequisites

-To complete this guide, you need [Docker](https://docs.docker.com/install/#supported-platforms).
+To complete this tutorial, you need [Docker](https://docs.docker.com/install/#supported-platforms).

 :::info:
 If you're using a Debian-based operating system, add `sudo` before the commands in the following tasks.